 A new city, a new start.
 Her reputation had landed her a job as the manager for Memphis’ newest attraction, the Pyramid.
 She had gained another reputation, that of an icy-cold professional, one who never mixed business with her personal life.
 From her office atop the Convention Center, she ran the operations with a cold precision that matched her cool, precise appearance.
 Snow-white hair, pale skin, and a preference for frosted colors in her wardrobe had earned Silver St. Cloud the nickname of the Ice Princess among her workers.
 It was a name they used with respect, though, not with malice.

 Still, in her heart, Silver felt the cold clutch of loneliness.

-That night, in the near-city suburb of Whitehaven, an alarm sounded.
-The officers rolling in response to the call drove toward the Goldsmith’s department store in the Southland Mall.
+That night, in the nearby city suburb of Whitehaven, an alarm sounded.
+The officers rolling in response to the call drove toward the Goldsmith’s Department Store in the Southland Mall.
 Coming around to the back of the mall, they saw the shattered glass in the emergency exit.
 Officers Stephanie Tashi and Jeffery Pike exited their cruiser and approached the opening with guns drawn.
 Unlike a lot of the bigger cities, they didn’t anticipate help from a vigilante in a costume.

 On this rainy night, they got it just the same.

 Looking into the darkened store, they saw six figures dressed in black.
 At first glance, they drew back from the door, for it appeared that the group was coming toward that door.
 Waiting with pistols held before them, they started to think they had been mistaken.
 Catching her partner’s eye, Officer Tashi indicated that she was going to take a look.
 Moving quickly, she sidestepped in front of the shattered door and looked in.
 As before, the six intruders stood frozen in mid-step.